Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Generalized U-Statistics

-Many of the most useful results in the realm of classical U-statistics are based on the celebrated Hoeffding decomposition of \cite{hoeffding_class_1948}.
-This technique allows us to decompose a classical U-statistic into uncorrelated components taking the form of U-statistics of order one to $s$, where each of these terms captures the contribution of progressively higher-order interactions of tuples of data points.
-In other words, each component corresponds to the projection of the kernel onto the space of functions that depend on exactly $k$ arguments and are orthogonal to all lower-order components.
-It provides a powerful analytical tool for studying the variance and limiting distribution of U-statistics, especially since the components are orthogonal and, in many asymptotic settings, higher-order terms become negligible. \cite{peng_rates_2022} show that there is a natural extension to generalized U-statistics that includes this classical result as a special case.
-It stands to reason that this extended projection result will allow us to recover many classical results when applied to the generalized setting.
+Much of classical U-statistic theory rests on the celebrated Hoeffding decomposition of~\cite{hoeffding_class_1948}.
+This technique decomposes a classical U-statistic into uncorrelated components of orders one through $s$, with each term capturing progressively higher-order interactions.
+Equivalently, the order-$i$ component is the projection of the kernel onto the space of functions that depend on exactly $i$ arguments and are orthogonal to all lower-order components.
+It is a powerful tool for studying variance and limiting distributions because the components are orthogonal and higher-order terms are often negligible. \cite{peng_rates_2022} extend this decomposition to generalized U-statistics, with the classical result as a special case.

-\begin{definition}[Generalized Hoeffding Decomposition] \mbox{}\\* Suppose $D_{[n]} = \left(Z_1, \ldots, Z_n\right)$ is a data set consisting of i.i.d. samples from $F_Z$ and $d_{[n]}$ is a fixed realization of the data set.
+\begin{definition}[Generalized Hoeffding Decomposition] \mbox{}\\* Suppose $D_{[n]} = \left(Z_1, \ldots, Z_n\right)$ is a data set consisting of i.i.d.\ samples from $F_Z$ and $d_{[n]}$ is a fixed realization of the data set.
 Let $h_{s}\left(D_{[s]} ; \omega\right)$ be a (possibly randomized) real valued function that is permutation-symmetric in $D_{[s]}$.
 Let

 for $i=1, \ldots, s$ and let

 The $H$-decomposition of a generalized complete U-statistic is expressed as

 \end{definition}